shaliniraju25/Illuminating-Insights-for-Global-Electronics/README.md

 # Analysis Steps and Findings

-# Customer Analysis
+# 1.Customer Analysis
 Demographic Distribution: Analysis revealed demographic trends among customers, categorized by gender, age, and location.
 Purchase Patterns: Findings highlighted average order values and frequency of purchases, with insights on preferred products.
 Segmentation: Customers were segmented into key groups based on demographics and purchasing behaviors.

 ![image](https://github.com/user-attachments/assets/ff2864cd-6b5f-4e20-a40b-ea2cbc268043)
-# Gender Analysis:
+# 2.Gender Analysis:
 We can see the male customers are dominating in number when compared to female Female targeted advertisements can help us fight this imbalance and grow overall sales

 ![image](https://github.com/user-attachments/assets/13778710-6eca-4589-bdaf-149ce7a8390a)
-# Age Analysis:
+# 3.Age Analysis:
 The customers are bucketed based on their age and then visualised using the bar chart.
 We can see that the people above 65 years are higher in counts than others

 ![image](https://github.com/user-attachments/assets/d6620ea4-70dc-407a-bcec-c27610ede131)
-# Gender Analysis:
+# 4.Gender Analysis:
 The locations wise analysis was represented using the world map.
 The size of the bubble says about the intensity of sales from that area.
 The country wise analysis suggests that the North America is having Highest sales.